pnggroup/libpng/scripts/README.txt

  libpng-config-head.in => used by several makefiles to create libpng-config libpng.pc.in      =>  Used by several makefiles to create libpng.pc pngos2.def        =>  OS/2 module definition file used by makefile.os2
- pngwin.def        =>  Module definition file for makefile.cygwin and mingw
+ pngwin.def        =>  Module definitions for makefile.cygwin and mingw
  png32ce.def       =>  Module definition file used by makefile.cegcc
  pngwin.rc         =>  Used by the visualc6 and visualc71 projects.
  SCOPTIONS.ppc     =>  Used with smakefile.ppc